kavya732156/infidata-week1/README.md

 Day2 (31-08-2021) : Introduction to Lists and List operation in python.

 Day3 (01-09-2021) : Introduction tp Numpy and its operations with example.

+Day4 (02-09-2021) : Introduction to matplotlib and subplot with examples.